-While indulging in a wildlife safari, you can spot different wild animals roaming freely in their natural habitat such as Tigers, Nilgai, Common Palm Civets, Chital, Common Langurs, Jungle Cats, Leopards, Striped Hyenas, Cobras, Indian False Vampires, Indian Flying Foxes, India Mole rats, Saw-scaled Vipers, Banded Kraits, Common Mongoose, and Rat Snakes.
+While indulging in a wildlife safari, you can spot different wild animals roaming freely in their natural habitats such as Tigers, Nilgai, Common Palm Civets, Chital, Common Langurs, Jungle Cats, Leopards, Striped Hyenas, Cobras, Indian False Vampires, Indian Flying Foxes, India Mole rats, Saw-scaled Vipers, Banded Kraits, Common Mongoose, and Rat Snakes.
 Ranthambore National Park is also famous for bird watching as it receives more than 272 avifauna species annually, these include both the migratory and local birds.
-Make sure to keep your eyes open to get a sight of Flamingos, Common Kingfishers, Cuckoo-Shrikes, Graylag Goose, Indian Common Kingfishers, Gray Hornbills, Wood Shrikes, Great Crested Grebe, Sparrows, Nightjars, Flycatchers, Pigeon, Mynas, Bulbul, Dove, and Egrets.
+Make sure to keep your eyes open to get a sight of Flamingos, Common Kingfishers, Cuckoo-Shrikes, Greylag Goose, Indian Common Kingfishers, Gray Hornbills, Wood Shrikes, Great Crested Grebe, Sparrows, Nightjars, Flycatchers, Pigeon, Mynas, Bulbul, Dove, and Egrets.

 Within the reserve premises, you can also find a UNESCO World Heritage Sites, Ranthambore Fort.
 This lovely structure stands around 700 feet above the ground and it dates back to the 10th century.
-The fort consists of 3 temples that are dedicated to Lord Shiva, Lord Ganesha and Lord Ram.
+The fort consists of 3 temples that are dedicated to Lord Shiva, Lord Ganesha, and Lord Ram.

 You will also be taken to a UNESCO World Heritage Site, Jantar Mantar.
 This is an observatory constructed in the first half of the 18th-century.
-It contains 20 prime fixed astronomical instruments made of brick rubble, bronze and plaster.
+It contains 20 prime fixed astronomical instruments made of brick rubble, bronze, and plaster.
 It has the world's largest stone sundial.
 Jantar Mantar was constructed by Rajput King Sawai Jai Singh and it is one of the well-maintained observatories across India.

-After the tour, you will be driven to the hotel for an overnight stay.
+After the tour, you will be driven to the hotel.
+Overnight stay at the hotel in Jaipur.

 After freshening up, you can check out and drive to Samode, a small village located near Jaipur.
 This village is home to some of the best heritage hotels across Rajasthan that provide splendid services and luxurious stay.
-On arrival, you can check in and freshen up.
+On arrival, you can check-in and freshen up.
 You can experience a royal stay at the heritage property which is converted into lavish hotels.
 It offers all modern facilities and hospitable services.

 Later, you can head out to explore the village and see the simple lifestyle, all of this while riding a camel.
-As you ride on the camel's back, you can witness the local lifestyle, colorful clothes, friendly people and the sandy desert-scape.
+As you ride on the camel's back, you can witness the local lifestyle, colorful clothes, friendly people, and the sandy desert-scape.
 You can also interact with the locals and learn more about their culture.
 The village people may also offer you some delicious homemade Rajasthani food.